dmpop/lucciola/README.md

 # Lucciola

-Lucciola transforms any Linux machine into a automatic camera backup device.
+Lucciola transforms a Raspberry Pi into a automatic camera backup device.
 It works with any camera supported by [gPhoto2](http://gphoto.org/proj/libgphoto2/support.php).
 The key goals of Lucciola design: simplicity, reliability, zero-effort operation.

 # Dependencies